 - 1 star:0

 Go to the top!
-You won't regret it!
+You won't regret it! this may be cliche, but viewing New York City from this height is just something you must do.
 It's a perspective of NYC that you just have to see.
 Also, I recommend going just before sunset so that you can see the city go from day to night.
 It's gorgeous.
-Also, I paid extra for a ticket that allowed me to skip al the lines during rush hour, which I thought was worth it.
+Also, I paid extra for a ticket that allowed me to skip all the lines during rush hour, which I thought was worth it.
 But I bet there's a time you can go when it's not as crowded and you needn't spend so much.